 Karijini is home to a variety of birds, red kangaroos and euros, rock-wallabies, echidnas and several bat species.
 Geckos, goannas, dragons, legless lizards, pythons and other snakes are abundant.

-There is assisted wheelchair access to Junction Pool Lookout, the Weano Day Use area and Circular Pool Lookout and the Weano Recreation Area.
-Independent wheelchair access is available at the Karijini National Park Visitor Centre and the Dales Day Use Area.
+There is assisted wheelchair access to Junction Pool Lookout, Circular Pool Lookout and the Weano Recreation Area.
+Independent wheelchair access is available at the Karijini Visitor Centre and the Dales Recreation Area.

 - Blue asbestos is present in Yampire and Wittenoom Gorges.
 Asbestos dust may cause cancer if inhaled.